 Many of the ideas discussed are described in the chapter Marie contributed to the European Commission’s publication Europe’s Future: Open Science, Open Innovation, and Open to the World (edited by Carlos Moedas).
 A PDF-version of her chapter is publically available.

-Marie Farge; — French National Centre for Scientific Research (CNRS); — Laboratoire de Météorologie Dynamique (LMD); — Team 'Waves and Turbulence, — Carlos Moedas; — Frankfurt Book Fair; — Diagram "Multi-scale representation of open science publication"; — Peer Review; — Nature; — Science; — National Academy of Sciences (NAS); — Knowledge Commons; — Book "Understanding Knowledge as a Commons" by Charlotte Hess and Elinor Ostrom (PDF); <Understanding Knowledge — — Open Access; — Article Processing Charge; — Open Peer Review; — Popularization of Science (Popular Science); — Marie Farge: "Scholarly publishing and peer-reviewing in open access", Contribution to Europe’s Future: Open Science, Open Innovation, and Open to the World, — edited by Carlos Moedas, European Commissioner for Research, Science and Innovation, published by the European Commission, April 2017 (PDF);.
+Marie Farge; — French National Centre for Scientific Research (CNRS); — Laboratoire de Météorologie Dynamique (LMD); — Team 'Waves and Turbulence, — Carlos Moedas; — Frankfurt Book Fair; — Diagram "Multi-scale representation of open science publication"; — Peer Review; — Nature; — Science; — National Academy of Sciences (NAS); — Knowledge Commons; — Book "Understanding Knowledge as a Commons" by Charlotte Hess and Elinor Ostrom (PDF); <Understanding Knowledge — as a Commons> — Open Access; — Article Processing Charge; — Open Peer Review; — Popularization of Science (Popular Science); — Marie Farge: "Scholarly publishing and peer-reviewing in open access", Contribution to Europe’s Future: Open Science, Open Innovation, and Open to the World, — edited by Carlos Moedas, European Commissioner for Research, Science and Innovation, published by the European Commission, April 2017 (PDF);.